 The Maryland Insurance Administration (the "Administration") is issuing this Bulletin to advise property and casualty insurers of legal requirements and limitations that apply to cancellation, nonrenewal, and claim settlement actions based on satellite or aerial imagery.
-As a preliminary matter, the Administration notes that the use of satellite or aerial imagery is not categorically prohibited under the Insurance Article, and that a physical inspection of the insured property may not be necessary in all situations.
+As a preliminary matter, the Administration notes that the use of satellite or aerial imagery is not categorically prohibited under the Insurance Article, and that inspection of the insured property by alternative means may not be necessary in all situations.

 For the reasons discussed below, it is the Administration's position that an insurer may use satellite or aerial imagery as a basis for cancellation, nonrenewal, or claim denial only if the image provides a clear, accurate, and current view of the property.

-Statutes governing cancellations and nonrenewals are set forth in Title 27, Subtitle 6 of the Insurance Article.
-Sections 27-604 and 27-605 require an insurer that cancels or refuses to renew a personal or commercial property insurance policy to provide the named insured with a statement of the actual reason, in clear and specific terms, for the cancellation or refusal to renew.
+Statutes governing cancellations and nonrenewals are set forth in Title 27, Subtitle 6 of the Insurance Article, which applies to authorized insurers.
+Sections 27-604 and 27-605 require an authorized insurer that cancels or refuses to renew a personal or commercial property insurance policy to provide the named insured with a statement of the actual reason, in clear and specific terms, for the cancellation or refusal to renew.
 These sections further indicate that the Commissioner may disallow a proposed cancellation or nonrenewal if the insurer's statement of actual reason contains erroneous information, and there is not a sufficient basis to support the proposed action absent the erroneous information.
 Satellite or aerial images of insured property that are low-resolution, out-of-focus, blurry, or dated do not provide an accurate and clear representation of the property, and thus cannot justify a cancellation or nonrenewal based on the condition of the property without further investigation into the condition of the property.
-Furthermore, satellite or aerial images that show cosmetic blemishes on a roof, such as streaking or discoloration, are not in themselves sufficient to support cancellation or nonrenewal based on roof degradation.

 &lt;sup>1 "Satellite imagery" refers to images captured from a satellite orbiting the Earth.
-"Aerial imagery" refers to images captured from an airborne platform, such as an aircraft, drone, or balloon.
+"Aerial imagery" refers to images captured from an airborne platform, such as an aircraft or drone.